Nadia Anjuman: Life

 Nadia Anjuman Herawi was born in Herat in northwestern Afghanistan in 1980.
 She was one of six children, raised during one of Afghanistan's more recent periods of tumult.
 In September 1995, the Taliban captured Herat and ousted the then-Governor of the Province, Ismail Khan.
 With the new Taliban government in power, women had their liberties drastically restrained.
 A gifted student in her tenth year of schooling, Anjuman now faced a future with no hope for education, as the Taliban shut down girls' schools and forbade private instruction for girls.

-In 1996, Anjuman rallied with other local women and began attending an underground educational circle called the Golden Needle Sewing School, organized by the young women and mentored by Herat University professor Muhammad Ali Rahyab.
-Members of the Golden Needle School would gather three times a week under the guise of learning how to sew (a practice approved by the Taliban government), while in actuality the meetings were lectures by Herat University professors with discussions on literature.
+In 1996, Anjuman rallied with other local women and began attending an underground educational circle called the Golden Needle Sewing School, organized by the young women and mentored by Herat University Professor Muhammad Naser Rahyab.
+Members of the Golden Needle Sewing School would gather three times a week under the guise of learning how to sew (a practice approved by the Taliban government), while in actuality the meetings were lectures by Herat University professors with discussions on literature.
 The project was dangerous; if caught, the likely punishment was imprisonment, torture, and possibly hanging.
 In order to protect themselves, the attendees had their children play outside the building and act as lookouts.
 They would alert the women of approaching religious police, at which point the students would hide their books and take up needlework.
 The program continued through the entirety of the Taliban's rule during this period.

 Professor Rahyab became a mentor to Anjuman in writing and literature.
 In a time when women were not permitted to leave their homes by themselves, Rahyab tutored the sixteen-year-old Anjuman and helped her to develop a distinctive writing voice.
 He also introduced her to many writers that would greatly influence her work including Hafiz Shirazi, Bidel Dehlavi, Forough Farrokhzad, and others.

 Anjuman was 21 when the Taliban regime was ousted in 2001.
 Now free to pursue a formal education, she was accepted to Herat University to study literature and graduated in 2002.
 While earning her degree in literature, Anjuman published a book of poetry entitled “Gul-e-dodi” (“Flower of Smoke”) which proved popular in Afghanistan, Pakistan and Iran.

 Anjuman married Farid Ahmad Majid Neia, a graduate of Herat University with a degree in literature who became the head of the library there.
-Neia and his family believed that, because she was a woman, Anjuman's writing was a disgrace to their reputation, yet Anjuman continued to write poetry.
+Neia and his family believed that because she was a woman, Anjuman's writing was a disgrace to their reputation; despite this, Anjuman continued to write poetry.
 The couple had one son together shortly before Anjuman's murder when she was 25-years-old.

 Work

-Anjuman published her first volume of poetry in 2005, titled Gule Dudi, or "Dark Flower."
+Anjuman published her first volume of poetry in 2005, titled Gule Dudi, or "Flower of Smoke."
 She was set to publish a second volume of poetry in 2006 entitled Yek sàbad délhore (“An Abundance of Worry”) which included poems expressing her isolation and sadness in her marriage.